GLEIF-IT/reg-pilot/signify-ts-test/LOAD.md

 Test successful for Bank_1.
 ```

+Since this test involves interacting with the target API remotely, no local services are started.
+However, KERIA agents are initialized for each bank to interact with the target API and facilitate the test workflow.

 After the test completes, a summary of the results will be displayed for all banks.
 ```
 === Completed Test for Bank_10 ===